qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/z25fProjects.md

   - 2. A slide deck (Due in Canvas on xx ) summarizing your project  and describing the results you reproduce; Filling in the template slide pages will be enough enough (more is better!).
 Here is the [given template]({{ site.baseurl }}/Lectures/ProjPresentationTemplate-1.pptx)
   - 3. A python Jupyter notebook (Due in Canvas on Xxx, together with the slide deck) to present the code, data visualization, and obtain the results and analysis through step by step code cell run.
   - On the final project day, you are expected to present a formal / complete demo using your slide deck and your code demo during the project poster session.
-  - You are expected to go through and show the notebook file and your final project presentation to the instructors via a team video demo.
+  - You are expected to go through and show the notebook file and your final project presentation to the instructors via a team video demo (20% Extra credit).

 + What to submit as the final artifacts of your project:
+    0. your project slide deck as your final report into Canvas (the slide deck is required to have your video links and your git-PR information)
-    1. your project iPython Notebook and you cell run it in the demo video (TA will host a course project Github, you are expected to PullRequest to add yours into this Github)
+    1. your project iPython Notebook and you cell run it in the demo video (Here is the course project Github [https://github.com/Qdata4Capstone/uva-machine-learning-25f-projects](https://github.com/Qdata4Capstone/uva-machine-learning-25f-projects), you are expected to PullRequest to add yours into this Github)
     2. To minimize the overhead time cost (switching, wrong setup, ….), we will expect you to record a demo video to present your project / We recommend you to submit your video demo to youtube and share the link in the Canvas project submission.
 (Please practice the whole process for a few times before you make video demos.)
-    3. your project slide deck as your final report into Canvas (the slide deck is required to have your video links and your git-PR information)

 + On how we grade the projects:
   - Here is the grading rubrics we will use to grade your final report